Skip to main content

 The Short Answer

+Burnout is a reversible condition, not a permanent one.
+The recovery is slow, nonlinear, and requires behavioral change rather than waiting, but the trajectory goes in the direction of improvement when the work is done.
 No, burnout is not permanent.
 But it does not fix itself, and it does not respond to willpower alone.
 Recovery requires structural changes to how you work, rest, and make decisions.
 Most people who commit to a daily recovery practice see meaningful improvement within 30 to 90 days.
-But the timeline depends on how long you have been burned out, whether the source of stress changes, and whether you address the patterns that got you there.
+Individual outcomes vary widely, and the timeline depends on how long you have been burned out, whether the source of stress changes, and whether you address the patterns that got you there.

 I was in deep burnout for over a year before I admitted it.
 Recovery did not happen overnight.
 But it did happen.
 And it can happen for you too, if you treat it like a structural problem rather than a motivation problem.